-The A-E Firm is responsible for preparing the Customer Concept Documents (CCD) and will communicate its understanding in the shape of CCD and any other pertinent narratives describing the plan for design of the facility.
+The A-E Firm is responsible for preparing the Preliminary 35% Design Documents and will communicate its understanding in the shape of Customer Concept Documents (CCD) and any other pertinent narratives describing the plan for design of the facility.
 CCD will include, but not be limited to: Drawings, Design Analysis / Calculations, and Outline Specifications.
-Submittals will include supporting documentations in any area where other data was used in arriving at the concept design solution such as Cost Estimates and Geotechnical Reports.
+Submittals will include supporting documentations in any area where other data was used in arriving at the Preliminary Design solution such as Cost Estimates and Geotechnical Reports.

-10% Design Submittal
+35% Design Submittal

-The 10% Design Submittal must, as a minimum, consist of the following documents:
+As a minimum, the 35% Design Submittal consists of the following documents:

-- Design Analysis (narratives and preliminary calculations as needed) - Drawings - Project Safety and Health Requirements - Cost Estimate and Conceptual Construction Schedule - Draft of Environmental Permit Matrix (if required by the statement of work) - Other Items as Required by the statement of work
+- Design Analysis (narrative and calculations) - Drawings - Specification table of contents (outline specs) - Project Safety and Health Requirements - Results of Value Engineering studies performed on the project concept design. - Cost Estimate and Construction Schedule per ER 1110-2-1302 - Completed Environmental Permit Matrix (if required by the statement of work) - Draft Engineering Considerations and Instructions for Field Personnel (ECIFP) Report - Other Items as required by the statement of work - \